Emanu-El B’Bayit Small Groups:ConnectLearnPlayBelongPrayActGrow

 Join a B’Bayit small group to connect with our community, and get to know a small group of fellow congregants.

 2021-2022 Registration is now closed.

 Reach out to Rabbi Sarah Joselow Parris at [email protected] with questions.

 “When two people relate to each other, authentically and humanly, God is in the electricity that surges between them.”

 — Martin Buber

 Emanu-El B’Bayit groups are a new way for you to find your people at Emanu-El, get to know a small group of fellow congregants well, and help make our large congregation feel small.
 One of Emanu-El’s strengths is the breadth and scope of our large congregation, and Emanu-El B’Bayit groups are an opportunity to help you find a sense of home and belonging within our community.

-You are signing up to meet 4-5 times with the same group of congregants, about once a month from February to June.
-At the end of this spring each group will have the opportunity to decide if they want to continue meeting moving forward.
+You are signing up to meet ~8-10 times with the same group of congregants, about once a month from fall to spring.
+At the end of this Spring, each group will have the opportunity to decide if they want to continue meeting moving forward.